arrikto/oidc-authservice/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Config Files**
-Please provide all relevant configuration.
-This includes:
+Please provide all the relevant configuration that you can publicly share.
+This
+includes:
 - AuthService configuration.
 - OIDC Provider configuration.